kora-projects/kora-docs/mkdocs/blog/en/application-graph-as-architecture.md

 ---

-## Kora's Compile-Time Graph Changes the Role of DI
+## Kora's Compile-Time Graph Changes the Role of DI { #compile-time-graph-changes-di }

 Traditional dependency injection often feels like infrastructure that sits beside the application architecture.